 The Galaxy S20 debuted first with AT&T, T-Mobile and Sprint, with Verizon waiting to offer a model designed specifically to work with its high-speed mmWave-based 5G network.
 That version of the S20 is now on sale at Verizon, so you can get Samsung's $999 5G phone regardless of which carrier you prefer.

 Read our full Samsung Galaxy S20 review.

-The era of cheaper 5G phones is coming, with future devices promising price tags of around $500.
-For now, though, the OnePlus 8 is one of the cheapest ways to get a 5G device, and you don't have to make too many sacrifices in the name of a less expensive handset.
-(Verizon does charge an extra $100 for its version of the OnePlus 8; that model is specifically built to work with Verizon's mmWave-based 5G network.)
+The era of cheaper 5G phones is upon us, with prices falling for 5G connectivity.
+Still, those devices require tradeoffs, while the the $699 OnePlus 8 still delivers a premium experience.
+(Note that Verizon charges an extra $100 for its version of the OnePlus 8; that model is specifically built to work with Verizon's mmWave-based 5G network.)